bspena/FPGA-accelereted-HDFS/README.md

 3) [Build the Hadoop Container](build/container/README.md)

 # To Do
-* Add script to install go and distrobuilder
-* Create ad lxc image
+* Create in dinamically way hadoop-3.3.5/etc/hadoop/workers file
-* Update container reamde
 * Import intel-ofs-hitek repository
     * Import Dockerfile from intel-ofs-hitek repository into container directory